JoelPendleton/CNT-EDSR-Simulation/README.md

 These class variables can be overwritten before evolving (simulating) to give your system the desired characteristics.

-* `E_sl_eV`  the energy associated with the slanted magnetic field (electron volts).
+* `E_sl_eV`: The energy associated with the slanted magnetic field (electron volts).
-* `omega_0_eV`  the energy spacing for the parabolic/harmonic potential (electron volts).
+* `omega_0_eV`: The energy spacing for the parabolic/harmonic potential (electron volts).
-* `m_SI`  the effective mass of the electron (kg).
+* `m_SI`: The effective mass of the electron (kg).
-* `B_0_SI`  the external magnetic field, applied in the z-direction, used to induced zeeman splitting (T)
+* `B_0_SI`: The external magnetic field, applied in the z-direction, used to induced zeeman splitting (T)

-Note: the System objec could be modified so that the above class variables are instead define by passing arguments in the creation of the System class.
+<b>N.B.</b> The System object could be modified so that the above class variables are instead defined by passing arguments in the creation of the System class.

-## Example of how to use System Class
+## Example of how to use System Class to Perform a Simulation

+### Evolution

+Here is an example you would evolve the system:

 ```python
 lattices = 100  # number of lattice points